 1. Erythematous - bright hyperemia of the skin with clear boundaries and uneven edges.

-2. Bullous - the formation of vesicles (bull) containing cloudy serous or hemorrhagic fluid.
+2. Bullous - the formation of vesicles (bullae) containing cloudy-serous or hemorrhagic fluid.

-3. Phlegmonous - the formation of serous-purulent exudate in subcutaneous tissue.
+3. Phlegmonous – formation of serous-purulent exudate in subcutaneous tissue.

 4. Necrotic – necrosis of the skin and underlying tissues.